Add speakerRemove speakerSpeaker added

 • About Hahrie Han

 Hahrie Han is a political scientist who is a leading expert on social movements and human transformation.
 She is Inaugural Director of the SNF Agora Institute at Johns Hopkins University and the faculty director of the P3 Research Lab.
 The P3 lab seeks to make the participation of ordinary people “Possible, Probable, and Powerful,” using observational and experimental methods to study civic and political engagement, collective action, organizing, and democratic revitalization.
-Han is the award-winning author of four books, with her fifth book, Undivided: The Quest for Racial Solidarity in An American Church, coming in September 2024.
+Han is the award-winning author of ffives books, including her latest, Undivided: The Quest for Racial Solidarity in An American Church.

 In Undivided, Han looks at the members of a megachurch in Ohio struggling to bridge racial divides in their community.
 She chronicles the story of how a group of parishioners developed a program designed to foster antiracism and systemic change and how four participants—two men, one Black and one white, and two women, one Black and one white—were fundamentally altered by the program.
 As each of their journeys unfolded, in unpredictable and sometimes painful ways, they came to better understand one another, and to believe in the transformative possibilities for racial solidarity in a moment of deep divisiveness in America.